practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/namespaces.md

 (string/reverse "RedRum")
 ```

-  If a funciton will be used many times in the namespace, you can `:refer` a function so you can call it just by name, as if it had been defined in the current namespace.
+  If a function will be used many times in the namespace, you can `:refer` a function so you can call it just by name, as if it had been defined in the current namespace.

 ```clojure
 (ns todo-list.core